glaucuslinux/glaucus/cerata/musl/ceras/README.md

 we can also further remove all resulting `*.a` files, but those were left for compatibility purposes, and hopefully will soon be removed if everything builds fine without them

+Don't symlink ldconfig to toybox's true as toybox won't recognize ldconfig, instead create an ldconfig script with true in it